cambridge-cares/TheWorldAvatar/Agents/SewageNetworkAgent/README.md

 http://<STACK NAME>-blazegraph:8080/blazegraph/namespace/sewagenetwork/sparql
 ```

-#### Building the Sewerage Network Agent
+#### Building the agent

-Sewerage Network Agent is set up to use the Maven repository.
+The agent is set up to use the Maven repository.
 Credentials in single-word text files located like this are required:
 ```
 ./credentials/
     repo_username.txt